santoshrajkumar/Git-Cheat-Sheet/readme.md

 * [<b>Git Download link</b>](https://git-scm.com/downloads).
 Windows users can directly download & install it.
 Mac users can install with a minor tweak (explained in the link provided)
 * After installation, restart your computer to make the installation effective.
-* Then go to commdand promt / terminal and type:
+* Then go to command promt / terminal and type:
 ```git
 git version
 ```